Is blogging for anyone?

 Let’s go first through five of the most important things to consider.

-1, Create a PR Strategy
+1, Create a PR Strategy for your Brand

 The backbone of every website is link building.